 Source: Tabnine

-Similar to Copilot, Tabnine offers an AI code completion tool that supports a wide range of programming languages.
+Like Copilot, Tabnine offers an AI code completion tool that supports various programming languages.

 It focuses on privacy (you can actually run it locally or in a private cloud) and its knack for learning from your team’s specific codebase.